AdobeDocs/platform-learn.en/help/tutorial-mobile-sdk-new/target.md

    * retrieves the propositions for the current profile based on the decision scope (which is the location you have defined in the A/B Test),
    * retrieves the offer from the proposition,
    * unwraps the content of the offer so it can be displayed properly in the app, and
-   * triggers the `displayed()` action on the offer which will send an event back to the Edge Network informing the offer is displayed.
+   * triggers the `displayed()` action on the offer which sends an event back to Platform Edge Network informing the offer is displayed.

 1. Still in **[!DNL TargetOffersView]**, add the following code to the `.onFirstAppear` modifier.
-This code will ensure the callback for updating the offers is registered only once.
+This code ensures the callback for updating the offers is registered only once.

     ```swift
     // Invoke callback for offer updates